This document is unofficial and not endorsed by my school or employers.

 CECA says not to do US in your first year.
 Even if you only have 4 months of school under your belt, there is no actual restriction for going in first year.
 Some of us have done it without trouble successfully.

 Ask the pay in the interview.
-There is no reason not too.
-If they give you some ’competitive pay’ ask them in an email before you accept their offer. ’Competitive pay’ can range from $25/hr - $45/hr with or without housing and plane tickets.
+There is no reason not to.
+If they give you some ’competitive pay’ ask them in an email before you accept their offer. ’competitive pay’ can range from $25/hr - $45/hr with or without housing and plane tickets.

 Ask if they offer any help in terms of relocation.

 Many companies offer a housing stipend (a bit of money, often taxable).
 Some will put you up in subsidized or free housing (Amazon, Apple, etc).

-Ask if they cover flight.
-If you are going to San Francisco, $500-750 round trip after tax as a guide.
+Ask if they cover flights.
+If you are going to San Francisco, use $500-750 round trip after tax as a guide.
 New York can be done for $200 if you find deals, but more realistically $300-$400 round trip.

 Some people prefer spending a few days in a hotel at their company’s expense as they wrap-up apartment search (as making housing decisions while still in Canada is risky).

 Sometimes stipends are large, sometimes they are not.
 If you’re not sure, assume your stipend will be taxed at ~26% in California.
 We’ve heard you can get much of it back if you save your receipts, something to look into.

 We recommend working at a place that covers some part of your housing, unless you have the financial ability to not care.
 Rent in major cities like SF or NYC easily tops $1500, especially if you want to live close to down town.

 Some companies have cool perks like food, bikes, transit passes, happy hour, snacks, game rooms, pool tables, ping pong, foosball, etc.

 It’s worth checking out.

 Once you have your offer, email your recruiter to get all the details about pay, start date, and if they’re using Cultural Vistas as a visa sponsor.
 Its useful for the visa.

-CECA and CDS/AIPT (now Cultural Vistas) will guide you through the process.
+CECA and Cultural Vistas will guide you through the process.